TutorialsLast Updated Aug 26, 20248 min read

 Edit inbound rules

-Click Add rule and add the following.
+Click Add rule and add the following new inbound rule for port 8000.

 Add custom rule